yuuiko/AquaTouch/scripts/ScriptsFolder.md

-This folder may store scripts that are used in AQT as applescript files.
+This folder may store scripts that may be used in AQT as applescript files.